MicrosoftDocs/cpp-docs/docs/standard-library/iterator-concepts.md

 ### Example: `sized_sentinel_for`

-The following example shows that a the sentinel for a `vector` can be subtracted from a vector iterator in constant time:
+The following example uses the `sized_sentinel_for` concept to verify that the sentinel for a `vector<int>` can be subtracted from the vectors iterator in constant time:

 ```cpp
 // requires /std:c++20 or later